How to Grill Steak

 READ THIS FIRST!

-This guide addresses how to grill the perfect medium-rare steak.
-All steaks used in testing this recipe were at least 2 inches thick.
 If your steak is thinner, you will need to keep an eye on it.
 If you want your steak cooked through more, it will need to be grilled for longer.

-Once you get home from the grocery store, liberally season all sides of your steak(s) with a medium-grain kosher salt.
 Place it in the fridge on a wire rack above a rimmed sheet pan, and let it hang out until it’s time for you to begin your grilling journey.
 This pulls liquid from the surface of the meat and helps with caramelizing the exterior.

 First and foremost, fire up the grill well in advance of cooking.
 I’m talking 20-40 minutes before you plan to place the steaks on it because we want the grill to be screaming hot.
-If you haven’t already, clean the grill grate.
+If you haven’t already, clean the grill grates.

 Remove the steak from the fridge when you heat the grill.
 We want it to warm up to room temperature.
 Why?
 A cold steak won’t cook as evenly.